 4. Change the registry key.
-For example, if you plan to run a Visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code:
+For example, if you plan to run a Visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code: ' Change the location of the Collection Server in the registry

 '''

-' Change the location of the Collection Server in the registry const HKEY_LOCAL_MACHINE = &H80000002 strRegAgentPath = "SOFTWARE\Idera\SQLcompliance\SQLcomplianceAgent" strServerValName = "Server" objReg.GetStringValue HKEY_LOCAL_MACHINE, strRegAgentPath, strServerValName, strOldServer objReg.SetStringValue HKEY_LOCAL_MACHINE, strRegAgentPath,strServerValName, strNewCollectionServer
+' Change the location of the Collection Server in the registry

+const HKEY_LOCAL_MACHINE = &H80000002

+strRegAgentPath = "SOFTWARE\Idera\SQLcompliance\SQLcomplianceAgent"

+strServerValName = "Server"

+objReg.GetStringValue HKEY_LOCAL_MACHINE, strRegAgentPath, strServerValName,

+strOldServer

+objReg.SetStringValue HKEY_LOCAL_MACHINE, strRegAgentPath,strServerValName,

+strNewCollectionServer

 '''

-$\label{thm:wscript} \mbox{WScript.Echo "Changed collection server from " \& strOldServer \& " to " \& strNewCollectionServer \\ \mbox{\ }$
+WScript.Echo "Changed collection server from " & strOldServer & " to " & strNewCollectionServer

 - 5. Start the SQL Compliance Manager Agent Service.
-For example, if you plan to run a Visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code: - ' Restart the SQLcompliance Agent Set flgStartStatus = objComplianceAgent.ExecMethod\("StartService") - 6.
+For example, if you plan to run a Visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code: ' Restart the SQLcompliance Agent Set flgStartStatus = objComplianceAgent.ExecMethod("StartService") - 6.
 Using an administrator account, run your script to update each SQL Compliance Manager Agent deployed to your registered SQL Servers.